eknigge/cloud-labs/compute-labs/aws/aws-ec2-with-ubuntu-and-nginx-web-server.md

 1. Click on the *Instance ID* next to the `[initials]-awsec2nginxweblab-instance` EC2 instance from the list, where `[initials]` are your first, middle, and last name initials.
 2. On the *Instance summary* screen, note the *Public IPv4 address* of the instance.
-3. On your local machine, open a terminal and change to the folder where yousaved the key file.
+3. On your local machine, open a terminal and change to the folder where you saved the key file.
 4. If you are using Mac OS or Linux, change the access mode for the key file byt typing:
    ```
    chmod 400 [initials]-awsec2nginxweblab-ec2-keypair.pem